UCI-GREGoR/wgs-calling/README.md

   - `snv-caller`: which calling tool to use for SNVs. permitted values: `octopus`
   - `sv-callers`: which calling tool(s) to use for SVs. at least one should be specified. permitted values: `manta`, `tiddit`
   - `outcome`: which endpoint to run to. permitted values: `fastqc` (for read QC only); `alignment`; or `calling`
+  - `symlink-fastqs`: whether to copy (no) or symlink (yes) input fastqs into workspace. symlinking is faster and more memory-efficient, but less reproducible, as the upstream files may vanish leaving no way to regenerate your analysis from scratch.
   - `trim-adapters-before-alignment`: whether to use adapter trimmed fastq output of `fastp` as input to aligner. permitted values: `yes`, `no`, or `legacy`. legacy behavior for this option is to not use trimmed output for alignment.
 - `references`: human genome reference data applicable to multiple tools